Heigenbrücken

 Heigenbrücken is a municipality in the Aschaffenburg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany, and seat of the Verwaltungsgemeinschaft (municipal association) of Heigenbrücken.
 It has a population of around 2,200.

 Geography

 Location

 Heigenbrücken lies in the Bavarian Lower Main (Bayerischer Untermain) in the middle of the Spessart (range).

-Constituent communities
+Constituent municipalities

-Heigenbrücken has one outlying Ortsteil, Jakobsthal, located about 5 km away from the main town.
+Heigenbrücken has one outlying Gemeindeteile, Jakobsthal, located about 5 km away from the main town.

 History

 In 1477, Heigenbrücken had its first documentary mention as Heygerbruch.
 During Secularization/Mediatization, Heigenbrücken, along with the Archbishopric of Mainz, passed to the newly formed Principality of Aschaffenburg, with which it passed in 1814 (by this time it had become a department of the Grand Duchy of Frankfurt) to the Kingdom of Bavaria.
-In the course of administrative reform in Bavaria, the current community came into being with the Gemeindeedikt ("Municipal Edict") of 1818.
+In the course of administrative reform in Bavaria, the current municipality came into being with the Gemeindeedikt ("Municipal Edict") of 1818.

 Heigenbrücken lies on an old road leading through the Spessart between Würzburg and Aschaffenburg.